MicrosoftDocs/azure-stack-docs/azure-stack/user/network-howto-vpn-tunnel.md

 ---
-title: How to set up a multiple site-to-site VPN tunnel in Azure Stack | Microsoft Docs
+title: How to set up a multiple site-to-site VPN tunnel in Azure Stack Hub | Microsoft Docs
-description: Learn how to set up a multiple site-to-site VPN tunnel  in Azure Stack.
+description: Learn how to set up a multiple site-to-site VPN tunnel  in Azure Stack Hub.
 services: azure-stack
 author: mattbriggs